petermr/amilib/docs/style_guide_compliance.md

 - ✅ **Good**: Empty `__init__.py` files
 - ❌ **Bad**: `__init__.py` files with import statements or other code

+### STYLE: Do not write business logic in tests without authorisation

+- ✅ **Good**: Tests that call existing library methods
+- ✅ **Good**: Tests that verify library functionality
+- ❌ **Bad**: Tests that implement business logic
+- ❌ **Bad**: Tests that duplicate library functionality
+- ❌ **Bad**: Tests that contain complex processing logic

+**Rationale**: Business logic in tests pollutes the test suite, makes tests harder to maintain, and creates technical debt.
+Tests should focus on verifying existing functionality, not implementing new features.
 ```

 ## Best Practices Established